 - Take your (dirty) cup with you every time you go to a participating cafe to order your to go coffee and the cafe will swap the black cup for a clean one to serve your coffee.

 Real circularity means that you make all the residual flows transparent so you can connect them to neutralise them.
 When you want to make the coffee chain more sustainable, it makes sense to start with using less (or none at all) to go cups.
-By buying the Black Swap Cup you’re not only consuming sustainability, you’re even supporting the circular coffee fund who invests in permaculture and reforestation at the coffee farms of well known coffee farmers.
+By buying the Black Swap Cup you’re not only consuming sustainability, you’re even supporting the Circular Coffee Fund who invests in permaculture and reforestation at the coffee farms of well known coffee farmers.
+More information on their project can be found at the website of the Circular Coffee Fund.
 This way you contribute to the whole coffee chain from the beginning at the coffee farm where the coffee is produced to the end where you enjoy your coffee.

 Seenons is a company that identifies valuable residual flows.
 After payment they collect these valuable residual flows in the most sustainable possible way in order of the ladder below (the Ladder of Lansink).